alplky/sqlalchemy-challenge/README.md

 ```
 ![prcp_bar](Images/MD/graph_for_md.png)

-Station Analysis: Calculate total number of stations, find the most active stations by highest number of observations, obtain the last 12 months of temperature data for the most active station, convert to a dataframe and plot a histogram.
+Station Analysis: Calculate the total number of stations, find the most active stations by the highest number of observations, obtain the last 12 months of temperature data for the most active station, convert to a data frame and plot a histogram.

 ```Python
 #calculate the total number of stations